Childhood, Youth and Education Studies BA (Hons)

 Teaching across all subject areas is informed by international perspectives, and each year you may have the opportunity to take part in an international field trip2.
 In the past, students have spent a week in South Africa, attending a range of settings in the Townships, including schools and youth clubs.
 On other occasions, they visited both Stenden University in the Netherlands and University of Graz in Austria.
 These involved visiting a range of educational and social care projects and attending local lectures to study and experience practice in an international context.

-In your third year, your professional experience placement can be done within the UK or internationally2.
+In your final year, your professional experience placement can be done within the UK or internationally2.
 We currently have contacts with a range of placement settings including schools, children’s centres and youth clubs across the globe, in places such as South Africa, Spain, New York-USA, Malta, Austria, Finland, and the Netherlands (subject to change).

 We have also developed a range of associations with institutions across the globe which currently include: the University of Graz in Austria, Stenden University in Netherlands, Stenden University in South Africa, Newton Paiva in Brazil, Laurea and Metropolia Universities in Finland, Calabria University in Italy and Loyola College in India (subject to change).